TorbellinoTech/investment/README.md

 SEE DISTRIBUTED_CHALLENGE_README for more details.

+SEE CREDITS for more details.

 ## Overview

-Investment v0.1 combines the best features from multiple proof-of-concept implementations to create a unified platform for:
+Investment v0.1 combines the some ideas of features from multiple proof-of-concept implementations to create a unified platform for:
 - Stock market simulation with realistic trading dynamics
 - Multiple blockchain consensus protocols (PoW, Raft, Streamlet, Byzantine fault-tolerant)
 - Integration of blockchain with market operations